The growth of the infinite long-range percolation cluster: Introduction and results

-In this paper we investigate whether it is possible to define a quantity with similar properties as $R_0$ for spatial epidemics.
+In this paper, we investigate whether it is possible to define a quantity with similar properties as $R_0$ for spatial epidemics.

-Assume that the individuals in the population are located at $\mathbb{Z}^d$ and that the epidemic starts with one infectious individual at the origin and all other individuals are initially susceptible.
-A pair of individuals at $L^{\infty}$distance $r$ will make contacts, according to independent Poisson processes with rate $\lambda(r)$.
-The poisson processes governing the contacts are independent.
-The probability that an infectious individual makes at least 1 contact to a given individual at distance $r$ during its infectious period is given by $p(r)= 1- e^{-\lambda(r)}$.
-For this spatial epidemic let $X_k$ be defined as $X_k^n$ is defined above.
-It is easy to see that the law of $\cup_{j=0}^k X_j$ is the same as the law of $\mathcal{B}_k$ in the long-range percolation model with connection function $\lambda(r)$ (see \cite{Cox88} for an exposition on this relationship for nearest-neighbour bond percolation).
+Assume that the individuals in the population are located at $\mathbb {Z}^d$ and that the epidemic starts with one infectious individual at the origin and all other individuals are initially susceptible.
+A pair of individuals at $L^{\infty}$-distance $r$ will make contacts according to independent Poisson processes with rate $\lambda(r)$.
+The Poisson processes governing the contacts are independent.
+The probability that an infectious individual makes at least one contact with a given individual at distance $r$ during its infectious period is given by $p(r)= 1- e^{-\lambda(r)}$.
+For this spatial epidemic, let $X_k$ be defined as $X_k^n$ is defined above.
+It is easy to see that the law of $\bigcup_{j=0}^k X_j$ is the same as the law of $\mathcal {B}_k$ in the long-range percolation model with connection function $\lambda(r)$ (see \cite{Cox88} for an exposition on this relationship for nearest-neighbor bond percolation).

-It is possible to define $R_0$ for spatial epidemics by the usual definition $R_0 = \mathbb{E}(|X_1|||X_0|=1)$.
-However, this definition is of no practical use, because there is no reason to assume that $\mathbb{E}(|X_1|||X_0|=1) =1$ is a threshold above which a large epidemic is possible and below which it is impossible.
-Indeed, if $p(x) = p$ for $x$ at Euclidean distance 1 of the origin and $0$ otherwise, then it is known that on $\mathbb{Z}^2$, $p =1/2$ is a threshold \cite{Grim99,Kest80}, which corresponds to $\mathbb{E}(|X_1|||X_0|=1) = 2$.
-For more results on the growth of the nearest neighbour bond percolation cluster see \cite{Anta96}.
+It is possible to define $R_0$ for spatial epidemics with the usual definition $R_0 = \mathbb{E}(|X_1|||X_0|=1)$.
+However, this definition is of no practical use because there is no reason to assume that $\mathbb{E}(|X_1|||X_0|=1) =1$ is a threshold above which a large epidemic is possible and below which it is impossible.
+Indeed, if $p(x) = p$ for $x$ at Euclidean distance 1 from the origin and $0$ otherwise, then it is known that on~$\mathbb{Z}^2$, $p =1/2$ is a threshold \cite {Grim99,Kest80} which corresponds to $\mathbb{E}(|X_1|||X_0|=1) = 2$.
+For more results on the growth of the nearest-neighbor bond percolation cluster, see~\cite{Anta96}.

-The definitions (\ref{Rsteronder}) and (\ref{Rsterboven}) and, if it exist, the corresponding $R_*$, might be useful and provide information about the spread of the spatial epidemic.
+The definitions (\ref{Rsteronder}) and (\ref{Rsterboven}), and, if it exists, the corresponding $R_*$, might be useful and might provide information about the spread of the spatial epidemic.
 These definitions are inspired by (\ref{defR0}).
-Theorem \ref{mainthm} gives that regimes of $\lambda(r)$ exist in which $R_* = \infty$, $R_* = 1$ and $1< \underline{R_*} \leq \overline{R_*} < \infty$.
+Theorem \ref{mainthm} implies that regimes of $\lambda(r)$ exist in which $R_* = \infty$, $R_* = 1$ and $1< \underline{R}{}_* \leq \overline{R}_* < \infty$.